haaniahmed1215/CalculatorApp/README.md

 # Calculator (+-/*)

-This is a basic Java console-based calculator that supports:
+This is a basic calculator using Java that supports:

 - Addition
 - Subtraction